kirni13/assignment2-Kirni/README.md

 | China | To visit China wall | 5 |
 | Nepal | To see the snow mountains | 3 |
 | Sri Lanka | To visit the beaches | 6 |

+---

+# Quote Section
+> Even in hard times there's a possibility to have fun - *Soujanya*

+> Positive anything is better than negative nothing - *Robert*